 2. Gather your tools.

 You’ll need recording equipment, a venue, an internet connection, and talent.
 You’ll also need to select the date and time.
+Once the date and time are selected, you can easily schedule and activate a new broadcast, which can be shared via an interactive countdown tool.
 Take the time to thoroughly research each of these components in the same way that you would for an in-person event.
 You might also look into some live video editing tools to create the best production possible for your viewers.

 3. Plan it out.